 - Health care coverage while receiving unemployment compensation under federal or state law.

-Yes, COBRA premiums can be paid out of your HSA and you can continue coverage.
-In addition, if you are unemployed and are receiving unemployment compensation, you can purchase other healthcare insurance with your HSA.
+Yes, COBRA continuation coverage premiums can be paid from your HSA.
+In addition, if you are unemployed and receive unemployment compensation, you can purchase other healthcare insurance with your HSA.

-You cannot pay for COBRA premiums with a Flexible Spending Account (FSA).
-Depending on plan setup, you may be able to pay for COBRA with a Health Reimbursement Arrangement (HRA).
+You cannot pay COBRA premiums with a Flexible Spending Account (FSA).
+However, depending on the plan setup, you may be able to pay for COBRA with a Health Reimbursement Arrangement (HRA).
 Contact your benefits administrator for more information.

-Can I contribute to my HSA while on COBRA?
+Can I contribute to my HSA while I’m on COBRA?

-When it comes to your HSA and COBRA, having the flexibility to pay for continuing coverage or other health insurance with your tax-free benefit account dollars can ease some of the fears from losing your job.
+The flexibility to pay for COBRA continuation coverage or other health insurance with HSA dollars may help ease some of the challenges of losing your job.
 Have more questions about COBRA?
 Visit our COBRA FAQ page.